Nitebound/Nitegame-Engine/README.txt

-# `nite-engine`
+Nitegame Engine

-The Nite Engine is a game engine built for designing top-down, 2D games.
-It uses Pygame to handle graphics, audio, and event handling.
-This engine is being developed as-needed while I work on another game project.
+A game engine built on Pygame & ModernGL meant to simplify common game systems, and the process of developing, primarily, 2D games.